 Part 2: The Story of Utnapishtim (from Ancient Assyria and Babylon)

 Soooo....there's story called the Epic of Gilgamesh and in it the king (Gilgamesh) loses his bestie (and lover?
 Enkidu), and he is WRECKED.
 He goes on a quest to find immortality.
 He finds out that a barmaid at the end of the world knows of a guy who might have the key.
-So off he goes to bar at the edge of the world (...did you think something would be there?).
+So off he goes to bar at the edge of the world (...it's the edge of civilization, OF COURSE THERE'S BEER!).
 At the bar he finds out about a dude who survived the great flood that wiped out all of humanity.

 You see, the gods decided humanity was a pain in the butt, and it was time to wipe us out.
 Ea, however, decided this was likely a bad idea and repeated the whole plan to a reed hut--thus keeping his promise not to tell people about their impending doom and how one might escape said doom, BUT letting an righteous dude overhear said plan and thus save people–we have a few redeeming qualities, after all.
 Utnapishtim heard the plan and followed through, building an arc to survive the flood.
 He loaded all kinds of animals and supplies, people from every skill and trade, and his family.
 They set sail.
 For 6 days and 7 nights, the storm raged.
 On the 7th day, it abated (does this sound familiar...it should).
 The boat ran aground on a mountain, and Utnapishtim started sending out birds to see if they could find dry land.
 Eventually, he sent out a raven and it did not come back.
 Sacrifices were made and life could begin again.